firebitsbr/anonblog/README.md

 - [Kevin Froman](https://chaoswebs.net/?page=about) and [Duncan X. Simpson](https://www.k7dxs.xyz/), the main AnonBlog devs.

+&copy;Copyright 2016 Kevin Froman and Duncan X. Simpson.
+See the license file for more information.
 Tor & the Onion logo are registered trademarks of The Tor Project, Inc. This software is not endorsed by or affiliated with The Tor Project, Inc.